 1. The Appeals Committee decides appeals submitted by the Reporting Party.

-2. When the Appeals Committee determines that a Reporting Party's appeal regarding a "not responsible" finding has merit, the committee will deem the results of the first hearing void and order a new hearing using the original method of adjudication.
-When the committee determines that a Reporting Party's appeal regarding sanctions has merit, the committee will forward the case to the Provost or designee who may modify the sanction to one that is fair to the facts and circumstances of the case or uphold the decision(s) of the original hearing body.
-The Provost or designee may increase the level of the sanction.
+2. When the Appeals Committee determines that a Reporting Party’s appeal regarding a “not responsible” finding has merit, the committee will deem the results of the first proceeding void and order a new proceeding using the original resolution method.
+When the committee determines that a Reporting Party’s appeal regarding sanctions has merit, the committee will forward the case to the Vice President for Student Affairs (VPSA) or designee who may modify the sanction to one that is fair to the facts and circumstances of the case or uphold the decision(s) of the original decision-maker.
+The VPSA/designee may increase the level of the sanction.

 F. Notification and Access to Record During Appeal

-1. The individual or committee hearing an appeal will have access to the full record of the case and may invite the appealing party to make a personal appearance to discuss the appeal.
-In such instances, the case administrator or the chair of the student conduct committee whose decision is being appealed may also be invited to be present to respond to the appeal.
+1. The individual or committee reviewing an appeal will have access to the full case record and may invite the appealing party to make a personal appearance to discuss the appeal.
+In such instances, the Case Administrator or the Chair of the student conduct committee whose decision is being appealed may also be invited to be present to respond to the appeal.

 2. The student and the administrator or board that heard the original case will receive written notification of the decision regarding the appeal, including the reasons for the decision if appropriate.
-The case file maintained by Community Values & Restorative Practices will include a copy of the appeal findings and all correspondence.
+The record maintained by CVRP will include a copy of the appeal findings and all correspondence.